Greetings

 Main medical achievements

-In 2022, the number of surgeries performed was 824 inpatient surgeries and 1,161 outpatient (same-day) surgeries.
-We are proud to have one of the highest surgical records among university hospitals nationwide.
+In 2025, we performed 617 inpatient surgeries and 879 outpatient (day surgery) surgeries.
+This represents one of the highest surgical volumes among university hospitals nationwide.

-We provide comprehensive treatment tailored to each patient's individual condition, working as a team with pediatrics, otolaryngologists, orthodontists, and speech-language-hearing therapists.
+We provide comprehensive care tailored to each patient's individual condition, working as a team with pediatrics, otolaryngologists, oral surgeons, orthodontists, and speech-language pathologists.

-We perform maxillofacial osteotomy for jaw deformities, microtia surgery, skull and jaw lengthening surgery using a bone lengthening device for craniosynostosis and facial asymmetry, and maxillofacial prosthetic treatment using maxillofacial implants.
+We perform procedures such as maxillofacial osteotomy for jaw deformities, surgery for auricular deformities such as microtia, craniosynostosis and jawbone lengthening using bone lengthening devices for craniosynostosis and facial asymmetry, orbital implant surgery, and maxillofacial prosthetics (epithesis) using maxillofacial implants.

 We perform breast reconstruction surgery using autologous tissue after radical breast cancer surgery.
 We perform immediate reconstruction surgery at the same time as breast cancer resection, as well as second-stage reconstruction.
 Our department has been certified as an expander/implant facility since July 2013 and has been performing surgery since then.

-Reconstructive surgery using microsurgery (free tissue transplantation) (Imagawa and Nemoto)
+Reconstructive surgery using microsurgery (free tissue transplantation) (Nemoto/Morita)

 We cooperate with other departments to perform reconstruction after radical surgery for head and neck cancer, chest wall reconstruction, skull base reconstruction, treatment of osteomyelitis in the limbs, and coverage of exposed bone surfaces.

-We treat facial soft tissue injuries and perform surgery on facial bone fractures, including those of the nasal bone, maxilla, mandible, cheekbone, and orbit.
-We perform a large number of facial fracture surgeries, approximately 70 cases per year.
+We treat facial soft tissue injuries and perform surgery for facial bone fractures, including those of the nasal bone, maxilla, mandible, cheekbone, and orbit.
+We perform a very large number of facial bone fracture surgeries, more than 70 cases per year.

 Treatment of burns, post-traumatic scar contracture, and keloids